chandraparsad3/chandraparsad3/README.md

-# Hi, I'm Chandraparsad
+# Chandraparsad
 AI · Machine Learning · NLP for Low-Resource Languages
-I read research papers to deepen my understanding of AI.
+I study ML and NLP research papers to understand the technical depth behind modern AI systems.

 ---

 ## About Me
 I work in Artificial Intelligence, Machine Learning, and Natural Language Processing with a focus on low-resource languages like Burmese.
+My long-term interest lies in building AI systems for low-resource languages and socially impactful applications.
-I’m interested in applied ML, transformer models, and AI systems that create social impact.
+I’m interested in applied ML, transformer architectures, and model behavior in real-world settings.
-I prefer minimal, clean engineering and reproducible research.
+I value minimal, clean engineering and reproducible research practices.

 ---